wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 42 Lo ! these were the helpmates of the mighty kingdom of Britain, that noble and generous nation, the bulwark of religion !

-43 Tell it not in Gath ; publish it. not in the streets of  Askelon.3
+43 Tell it not in Gath ; publish it not in the streets of Askelon.*

+* The whole of this massacre was conducted under the eyes of the British officers, and sanctioned by them as well as by their government ; this fact has never been disavowed.

 CHAP.
 XV.